Sights in the Surrounding Area

 Summer toboggan run

-paradise in this form, is the only one north of the Alps.
-Together with the restored cloister, the abbey is regarded as one of the most beautiful monuments of Roman architecture in Germany.
+The high medieval monastery complex (1093-1216) was built as a foundation of the Salian King Henry II and his wife Adelheid.
+The six-towered building stands out especially for its elaborately designed west entrance.
+This entrance, also called Paradise in this form, is unique north of the Alps.
+Together with the restored cloister, the abbey is considered one of the most beautiful monuments of Romanesque architecture in Germany.

-Owing to its the beautiful location by Laach Lake, the Benedictine abbey attracts tourists particularly in the summer with boat hire, a camping site, fishing and the large lakeside hotel.
-In addition, there is a book and art publisher, a garden centre as well as various local craftsmen, which also provide training opportunities (sculpture workshop, bell foundry, carpenter's workshop).
+Due to its beautiful location on the shores of Lake Laach, the Benedictine abbey attracts tourists, especially in summer, with boat rentals, camping, fishing, as well as the large lakeside hotel.
+In addition, there is a book and art publishing house, a garden center and various handicraft businesses, in which training is also offered (blacksmith's shop, sculpture shop, bell foundry, carpenter's shop).